nualn/Py-forum/README.md

 flask --app src/app.py run
 ```

-9. Access the application at http://localhost:5000
+9. Access the application at http://localhost:5000.
+You can register a new account or log in with the default user `admin` with password `admin`